ornao/pp4/README.md

 <br>

 ### Javascript - [JSHint](https://jshint.com/)
 - The js included in this project is from the [bootstrap template Yummy](https://bootstrapmade.com/yummy-bootstrap-restaurant-website-template/).
-I did not adapt this code in anyway hence I did not try to fiddle with it and mess up its fucntionality by trying to fulfull all the validation checks.
+I did not adapt this code in anyway hence I did not try to fiddle with it and mess up its functionality by trying to fulfil all the validation checks.
 I only fixed the issues relating to missing semi-colons.
 <details><summary> main.js validation check screenshot</summary>

 <img src="https://res.cloudinary.com/dg3ksw7zy/image/upload/v1688598958/glamping/docs/validation/js_validation_p1qusa.png" alt="main.js validation check">